-Measures in Power BI Desktop
+Create measures for data analysis in Power BI Desktop

 Power BI Desktop helps you create insights into your data with just a few clicks.
 But sometimes that data just doesn’t include everything you need to answer some of your most important questions.
 Measures can help you get there.

 Measures are used in some of the most common data analyses.
-Simple summarizations such as sums, averages, minimum, maximum and counts can be set through the Fields Well.
+Simple summarizations such as sums, averages, minimum, maximum and counts can be set through the Fields well.
 The calculated results of measures are always changing in response to your interaction with your reports, allowing for fast and dynamic ad-hoc data exploration.
 Let’s take a closer look.
 For more information, see Create calculated measures.

 In Power BI Desktop, measures are created and displayed in Report View or Data View.
 Measures you create yourself appear in the Fields list with a calculator icon.
 You can name measures whatever you want, and add them to a new or existing visualization just like any other field.